Revisited apparent horizon entropy and GSL in modified gravity

 Among the most studied modified gravity theories are $f(R)$ gravity, which generalizes the Einstein-Hilbert action to an arbitrary function of the Ricci scalar $R$, and $f(T)$ gravity, built upon a teleparallel formulation of gravity where the gravitational interaction is described by torsion instead of curvature \cite{bengochea,linder}.
 These theories offer a gravitational alternative to DE, with the aim of unifying the early-time inflationary epoch with the late-time cosmic acceleration under a single theoretical construct.

-Setting up a deep connection between gravity and thermodynamics has been a favorable area of progress in theoretical cosmology \cite{Sebastiani:2023,Sheykhi:2025,Luciano:2025,Nojiri:2022}.
+Setting up a deep connection between gravity and thermodynamics has been a favorable area of progress in theoretical cosmology \cite{Sebastiani:2023,Sheykhi:2025,Luciano:2025,Nojiri:2022,Nojiri:1,Nojiri:2,Nojiri:3,Nojiri:4,Nojiri:6}.
 This originated from the discovery of black hole thermodynamics \cite{Bardeen:1973,Bekenstein} and was later extended to cosmological horizons.
+Fundamental studies like \cite{Jacobson:1995} have established the increase of black hole entropy in higher-curvature gravity and extended the second law of black hole thermodynamics to generalized gravitational theories.
 It has been shown that the Friedmann equations, which govern the dynamics of the universe, can be derived from the first law of thermodynamics, the Clausius relation.
 To do so, the Clausius relation must be applied to the apparent horizon entropy \cite{Cai:2005}.
 This thermodynamic interpretation of gravity has been successfully expanded to various modified gravity models \cite{Akbar:2007,Sheykhi:2009,Karami:2011,Karami:2012,Karami:2013, Karami-epl:2012,Mitra:2014,Asadzadeh:2016, Beigmohammadi:2020,Panda:2024}.

 A critical thermodynamic test for any physical system is the validity of the Generalized Second Law (GSL) of thermodynamics.
 This law posits that the total entropy of the universe, consisting of the entropy of matter and fields enclosed by a horizon and the entropy of the horizon itself, must not decrease over time.
 The GSL has been extensively explored in various cosmological scenarios \cite{Izquierdo:2006,Zhou:2007,Kirklin:2025,Dhivakar:2024}.
 The conventional thermodynamic approach in modified gravity presumes a direct modification of the Bekenstein-Hawking entropy, such as $S_{\rm A}=A f_{\rm T}/4{G}$ in $f(T)$ gravity \cite{Miao:2011} and $S_{\rm A}=A f_{\rm R}/4{G}$ in $f(R)$ gravity \cite{Wald}.
 However, such definitions can yield inconsistencies or require specific limiting conditions to hold.